realworldocaml/book/en/02-guided-tour.md

 ## Mutation

-All of our examples so far have been examples of mutation-free code.
-This is typical of code in functional languages, which tend to focus on so-called _pure_ code.
-Indeed, variable bindings and most datastructures in OCaml (including tuples, options and lists) are immutable.
+All of our examples so far have been examples of mutation-free, _pure_ code, which is typical of code in OCaml and other functional languages.
+OCaml has a very strong focus on immutability, with variable bindings and most datastructures in OCaml (including tuples, options and lists) being immutable.

-Nonetheless, OCaml has good support for imperative programming, including constructs like while and for loops, and standard mutable data structures like arrays and hashtables.
-Here's an example of how to use an array.
+But despite immutability being the default in OCaml, the language has excellent support for imperative programming, including mutable data structures like arrays and hashtables and control-flow constructs like while and for loops.

+### Arrays

+Perhaps the simplest mutable datastructure in OCaml is the array.
+Here's an example.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let numbers = [| 1;2;3;4 |];;